hzcstc/vim-hzc/README.md

 # vim-hzc
 vim-config

-the .vimrc for kernel delvelopment for myself.
+the .vimrc for kernel delvelopment.